siemens/pydcc/README.md

 # Python library for reading and evaluating digital calibration certificates (DCC)

-Library for reading and evaluating digital calibration certificates (DCCs) according to the official DCC version 3.0.0 [3].
+PyDCC is a library for reading and evaluating digital calibration certificates (DCCs) according to the official DCC version 3.0.0 [3].
 This collaborative work was introduced by a talk given at the 2nd DCC conference [4].
 Note that to process DCC automatically, data within the DCC must follow particular format requirements defined by Good Practice [5].

-Out of scope: PyDCC is not inteded to modify or generate DCCs.
+Out of scope: PyDCC is not intended to modify or generate DCCs.

 ## General Software Information